Best College Checking Account: Chase College Checking

 Of the three major U.S. banks, Chase delivers the best mix of accessibility and low fees for college students.
 The Chase College Checking account costs $6 each month, but that fee is waived for up to five years of college enrollment.
-You can also avoid the monthly charge after graduation by setting up a direct deposit to the account or keeping a monthly balance of at least $5,000.
+You can also avoid the monthly charge after graduation by setting up a direct deposit to the account or keeping an average beginning day balance of at least $5,000 average beginning day balance.
 With thousands of branches and ATMs, Chase serves most parts of the country, making the bank's products a convenient choice almost anywhere students travel.

 - Open a new Chase College Checking account